lowlight-ua/dos-pesos/docs/usage.md

-# Creating account-level AWS resources
+# Creating instance-level AWS resources

 ## Creating user for automation

 This step is not automated, because it requires a root access to the AWS account.
 The result of this step is a user on behalf of which the scripts will run.

-*These steps must only be done once per AWS account.*
+*These steps must only be done once per instance.*

 * Open the AWS IAM page in AWS console.
 * Create a user and attach the following policies: